 …if you can’t get to the green, then being the best putter in the world won’t do you any good.

-And plenty of studies (like this one) have shown that even on the PGA tour, it’s driving, rather than putting that’s going to have the biggest impact on scoring.
+And plenty of studies have shown that even on the PGA tour, it’s driving, rather than putting that’s going to have the biggest impact on scoring.

 Bottom line: hitting fairways and “getting it out there” is the key to lowering your handicap.And while the putter you choose isn’t going to have a huge impact on your game, the good news is that the right driver can make a big difference.
 You’re not going to become a scratch golfer overnight, but with a modern, forgiving driver in your hand, you’ll become a lot more confident on the tee box.

 FAQ: Golf Drivers for Beginners & High Handicappers

 Will a new driver help reduce my slice?